sulmanen/prangler/README.md

 ### Options

-#### options.separator
+#### options.ngApp
 Type: `String`
 Default value: `',  '`

-A string value that is used to do something with whatever.
+Name of your AngularJS module.

-#### options.punctuation
+#### options.stripPathForTemplateId
 Type: `String`
-Default value: `'.'`
+Default value: `''`

-A string value that is used to do something else with whatever else.
+Remove this String from beginning of template uris when store in AngularJS $templateCache.

+If html partial is in src/templates/ and stripPathForTemplateId is set to 'src', the template will be stored to AngularJS $templateCache with key/uri templates/my-template.html

 ### Usage Examples